 The U.S. Supreme Court declared same-sex marriage legal nationwide in 2015.
 In California, same-sex divorce is the same as a heterosexual divorce.

 As long as you meet the legal requirements, including residency, the divorce will proceed as usual.
-Property and child support are also treated equally under California law.
+Property and child support are also treated equally under California divorce Law.

 Spousal Support (also known as Entitlements)